Consistency-guided Prompt Learning for Vision-Language Models: Experiments

 \subsection{Domain Generalization}

 We present the results for domain generalization in Table \ref{tab:domain_generalization}.
 Here, the original ImageNet dataset is used as the source dataset to fine-tune the model.
 The model is then tested on four other variants of ImageNet that come from different distributions.
-CoPrompt shows strong domain generalization by outperforming MaPLe on all datasets except for ImageNet-A. It achieves a new state-of-the-art average accuracy of 60.43\% on this task.
+In this evaluation, CoPrompt demonstrates comparable performance to the existing methods, performing only 0.02\% and 0.23\% lower than Bayesian Prompt and PromptSRC, respectively.